ryecb/pipeline-home-demo/README.md

 ## Demo: Maven Docker App run by Kubernetes Cloud Agents

-This template model the pipeline Continous Integration (CI) process for Maven Apps than are deployed as Docker containers.
+This demo presents a template that model the pipeline Continous Integration process in the Acme Corporation.
+The pipeline defines Maven Apps of the corporation than are deployed as Docker containers.
 It integrates CloudBees Core and GitHub Enterprise via webhooks.
-Builds are managed by Kubernetes agents, successful ones upload images to Dockerhub.
+Builds are managed by Kubernetes agents.
+Finally, Successful builds create an image with the project artifacts and it gets uploaded to Dockerhub (Docker-in-Docker).